When is the best time to buy equipment and save on tax?

 The advice above is specific to the facts surrounding the questions posed.
-Neither FPM Accountants LLP nor the contributors accept any liability for any direct or indirect loss arising from any reliance placed on replies.
+Neither PKF-FPM nor the contributors accept any liability for any direct or indirect loss arising from any reliance placed on replies.

 I'm going to find it hard to pay my tax bill by 31st January